Dream23322/Isolate-Anticheat/README.md

 A - High air velocity

-B - Not falling
+B - Not falling while in air

-C - Falling upwards
+C - Checks for ground spoof

 **__Speed__**